 The Company's exposure to credit risk is primarily due to its fixed maturity investments, short term investments, premiums receivable and prepaid reinsurance premiums.
 From time to time, the Company purchases credit derivatives to hedge its exposures in the insurance industry, to assist in managing the credit risk associated with ceded reinsurance, or to assume credit risk.
-The fair value of these credit derivatives is determined using industry valuation models.
+The fair value of the credit derivatives is determined using industry valuation models.
 The fair value of these credit derivatives can change based on a variety of factors including changes in credit spreads, default rates and recovery rates, the correlation of credit risk between the referenced credit and the counterparty, and market rate inputs such as interest rates.
-At December 31, 2010, the Company had outstanding credit derivatives of \$15.0 million in long positions and \$118.0 million in short positions, denominated in U.S. dollars (2009 - \$15.3 million and \$18.0 million in short positions, denominated in U.S. dollars (2009 - \$15.3 million in \$18.0 million).
+At December 31, 2010, the Company had outstanding credit derivatives of \$15.0 million in long positions and \$118.0 million in short positions, denominated in U.S. dollars (2009 - \$15.3 million and \$18.0 million, respectively).